Knar33/M3-Onboarding/README.md

 - VRChat - I only tried the steam desktop mode with a free account...They didn't let me register for an account with the Protonmail address.

 I'm going with Aframe because of how simple it is to get a scene up and running.
 I don't want to waste much time coding, I just need a single player home world for now.

+## 3D Scanning
+I don't have a compatible GPU for Meshroom so I'm trying an Android app called 3D Live Scanner by https://lvonasek.github.io/.
+I wanted to 3D scan some big boulders but it snowed so I'll scan some small stones instead.

 ## World
 I really like the idea of each avatar having a home world that matches their aesthetic/personality.
 No matter where you go in the metaverse your avatar will have a place where they belong.